lalesafarzade/The-VBA-of-Wall-Street/README.md

 ### Copyright

-Trilogy Education Services © 2019.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
 All Rights Reserved.